 In 2011, the Obama administration’s “Dear Colleague” letter warned schools they stood to lose millions in federal funding if they failed to investigate sexual assault reports.
 Just four years later, there totaled some 344 cases and 55 colleges were under investigation for the way they handled sexual violence cases.

-Of course, that’s not what parents and students see on America’s serene campuses.
+Of course, this is not what parents and students think about when they visit America’s serene campuses.
 There’s a false sense of security, says Harry Nolan, a safety consultant in New York City.
 “Students see guards patrolling at night or a video camera monitoring the dorm entrance and think, Nothing bad can happen to me,” he explains.
 “People don’t know that safety controls are often very lax.”

 The idea that a bucolic university environment can be a danger zone hit home at Virginia Tech last April, when a deranged senior opened fire on the school’s Blacksburg campus, killing 32 and injuring many more before killing himself.
 The massacre was an extreme example of the threats that can lurk on campus, but it focused attention on the new risks students face — and on what schools are doing to limit those threats.